mhahnFr/LeakSanitizer/README.md

 _Leaks_

 ### Behaviour
-Since version 1.6 the behaviour can be adjusted by setting the following environment variables to their indicated values:
+Since version 1.6 the behaviour of this sanitizer can be adjusted by setting the following environment variables to their indicated values:

 | Name                           | Description                                           | Values            | Default value |
 |--------------------------------|-------------------------------------------------------|-------------------|---------------|